-Under this work strand, EDA proposes that non-A400M Member States acquire A400M AAR kits for use on their platforms when contingency planning asks for it.
-Additionally, A400M operators that haven't yet acquired an A400M AAR capability could look at buying AAR kits for their platforms in order to satisfy EU and NATO targets.
+Under this work strand, EDA proposes that non-A400M operators acquire (buy or lease) A400M AAR kits for use on fielded platforms when contingency planning asks for it.

+Additionally, A400M operators that haven't yet acquired an A400M AAR capability could look at potentially buying or leasing AAR kits for their platforms in order to satisfy EU and NATO targets.
 The second proposal looks at combining the potential surplus of A400M airframes with the strategic transport and AAR requirement.
 EDA believes there is an opportunity here to have a SAC C17-like approach fielding some of the A400M aircraft in excess to be used in all roles, including AAR.
-Although approached on several occasions, so far no Member State showed interest in the proposed solutions to optimize the AAR role for the future A400M fleet.
+Although approached at several occasions, until now no Member State showed interest in the proposed solutions to optimise the AAR role for the future A400M fleet.
+To be underlined is that currently AAR kits have been purchased for only 18% of the ordered A400M aircraft.
+This leaves a huge potential for supplementary tankers.

-© Airbus
+@ Airbus